 What does this mean?
 It seems simple enough but what does “often” really mean?
-If you look at the Microsoft Live service they have an optional checkbox that would require you to change you password every 72 days.
-Some IT departments require you to change your password every 2 months.
+Some IT departments require you to change your password every 2-3 months.
 Some people have been using the same password for 10 years and don’t see any need to change.
 You may be wondering why this is important in the first place.
 If you’re following rule 2 you may be wondering why you need to change your password at all.
 Should someone figure out your password for a particular site it won’t effect anything else so what’s the big deal?

 2. Never use the same password in more than one location

 This may seems obvious, but it’s amazing how many people pick one password and decide to use it for everything.
 Or maybe they have a handful that they switch between.
 The reason this is so important is because the reality is security breaches happen.
 Just look at the news this past year.
 A giant company like Facebook was compromised.
 If you were using the same password to log in Facebook that you do to manage your bank just think about the consequences.

 We know trying to keep track of multiple passwords for multiple sites can be difficult, but the security it will provide you online is worth the extra effort, the reality is security breaches happen.
 There are several password management systems available, many at no or minmal cost: KeePass, LastPass, PassPack and 1Password to name a few that will securely store your passwords.
 All you will need to remember is one password to get you into your password management system where all your passwords are securely and safely stored.
 Many people keep a list in a word or excel document, that will work also but do not save the file on your computer.
 Print out your cheat sheet, save it in a safe place and if you have to save the file save it on a thumb drive that only you use and don’t leave it plugged into your computer.